makyo/drab-makyo.com/cv.md

 Ongoing editorial work
 :
+    * [Thurston Howl Publications](http://thurstonhowlpublications.com) --- a small publishing house focusing on novels and anthologies
     * \[adjective\]\[species\]
         * [\[adjective\]\[species\]](http://adjectivespecies.com) --- a metafurry resource exploring the furry subculture, both from a furry and a nonfurry perspective
         * [Love <span class="bullet"></span> Sex <span class="bullet"></span> Fur](http://lovesexfur.com) --- a spinoff of \[a\]\[s\] focused on relationships and sexuality
-        * [Hybrid](http://hybrid.ink) --- a themed, semiannual non-fiction publication focusing on exploring the furry subculture through a diverse range of articles, opinions, and personal stories, lightened with a dash of poetry
+        * [Hybrid](http://hybrid.ink) --- an award recognizing excellence in furry nonfiction across all media
     * [Post-Self](http://post-self.io) and [Exocortices](http://exocortic.es) --- a collaborative fiction site focusing on a far-future universe

 ### Ancillary work

 * Associate Member of the [Furry Writers' Guild](https://furrywritersguild.com)
-* Bookmarfs (website defunct) --- a book club for furries exploring and discussing written works inside and outside the fandom
+* [Bookmarfs](http://bookmarfs.com) --- a book club for furries exploring and discussing written works inside and outside the fandom

 ## Music